kameryn1811/Bandcamp-Downloader/README.md

 **Installation**

-1. Download the [Latest Release](https://github.com/kameryn1811/Bandcamp-Downloader/releases/latest) and extract it into a folder
+1. Download the [Latest Release](https://github.com/kameryn1811/Bandcamp-Downloader/releases/latest) and extract it into a folder e.g. /Bandcamp Downloader
 2. Place `ffmpeg.exe` in the folder
-3. Double-click `Bandcamp Downloader GUI.bat` (optionally create a shortcut to this file and pin it to your startmenu, taskbar, desktop, etc)
+3. Double-click `Bandcamp Downloader GUI.bat` (optionally create a shortcut to this file and pin it to your start menu, taskbar, desktop, etc)
 4. The app will check for and help install any missing dependencies
+5. Profit

 **Supported URLs**